Explore Our Site

 Our vision

 Classical Legacy Press was founded to further the revival of Christian classical education, a revival which is transforming Christian homeschools and schools around the world.
-We provide Christian families and schools with quality curriculum materials which serve the aims of classical education, yet can be used successfully by parents and teachers who were not classically educated themselves.
+We provide Christian homeschools and Christian schools with quality Latin and logic curriculum materials which serve the aims of classical education, yet can be used successfully by parents and teachers who were not classically educated themselves.

 Our commitment in writing curriculum materials is to set the bar high, and then help students achieve it.
-Subjects don't need to be "dumbed down" in order to be enjoyable and attainable; our programs feature an orderly topic sequence and a friendly, accessible style which enable students to achieve real skill in Latin and logic—in manageable increments.
+With an orderly topic sequence and a friendly, accessible style, our programs help students achieve real skill in Latin and logic—in manageable increments.

 A bit of history